shubhamsuryawanshi/goal_extraction/README.md

 The initial 3 stages used for NLP preprocessing for ESG goal extraction would use 2 open-sourced pretrained transformer model-based pipelines.

-1. stage – Coreference pipeline
+* First stage – Coreference pipeline
 This experimental pipeline encompasses two prime components:
 a.
 CoreferenceResolver – An LSTM over the RoBERTa base transfomer model.
 b.
 SpanResolver – A lightweight CNN with two output channels.

-2. stage – English core transformer pipeline
+* Second and Third stage – English core transformer pipeline
-Named Entity Recognition
+Named Entity Recognition and POS tagging

-3. stage – English core transformer pipeline
-POS tagging

-4. stage – Fine-tuned BERT model
+* Fourth stage – Fine-tuned BERT model
 An annotated dataset was created from ESG report from multiple DAX100 companies to fine-tune a pre-trained model.